pirsch-analytics/pirsch/README.md

 tracker := pirsch.NewTracker(store, "secret_salt", nil)

 // the Processor analyzes hits and stores the reduced data points in store
-// it's recommended to run the Process method once a day processor := pirsch.NewProcessor(store) pirsch.RunAtMidnight(processor.Process) // helper function to run a function at midnight
+// it's recommended to run the Process method once a day, but you can run it as often as you want processor := pirsch.NewProcessor(store) pirsch.RunAtMidnight(processor.Process) // helper function to run a function at midnight (UTC)

 http.Handle("/", http.HandlerFunc(func(w http.ResponseWriter, r *http.Request) {
     // a call to Hit will track the request